Donald Seto, Ph.D.

 Celamkoti, S., Kundeti, S., Purkayastha, A, Mazumder, R., Buck, C. and Seto, D. (2004).
 GeneOrder3.0: Software for comparing the order of genes in pairs of small bacterial genomes.
 BMC Bioinformatics 5:52.

 Zafar, N., Mazumder, R. and Seto, D. (2002).
 Application of global computational tools GeneOrder and CoreGenes to comparative analyses of chordopoxvirus genomes.
 Proceedings of the Sixth Joint Conference on Information Sciences (Fourth Conference on Computational Biology and Genome Informatics).
-Presented in Durham, NC Mar 02.
+Durham, NC Mar 02.
 H. J. Caulfield, et. al., eds.
 1186-1192.
-ALSO selected for reprinting @ Information Sciences 146 (1-4): 127-135.
+Also selected for reprinting @ Information Sciences 146 (1-4): 127-135.

 Zafar, N., Mazumder, R. and Seto, D. (2001).
 Comparisons of gene co-linearity in genomes using GeneOrder2.0.
 Trends in Biochemical Sciences 26: 514-516.